-You can see all the LUX data gathered by clicking on any row in the LUX Live dashboard in your account.
+You can see an example of the LUX data gathered by clicking on a row in the LUX Live dashboard in your account.

 The LUX information gathered is broken into the following categories.
 For more details about each metric, see this support article.